Insulin glargine (Injection)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or planning to become pregnant.
-Tell your doctor if you have kidney disease or liver disease.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, or heart failure.
+Tell your doctor if you drink alcohol.

 Possible Side Effects While Using This Medicine